 General comments:

 This section relates to annual submission of information for groups.
+The template is not due when the thresholds for reporting by country described below are not applicable, i.e. the home country represents 90% or more of the total gross written premiums.

 This template shall be reported from an accounting perspective, i.e.: Local GAAP or IFRS (if accepted as local GAAP.
-Groups shall use the recognition and valuation basis as for the published financial statements, no new recognition or re–valuation is required
+Groups shall use the recognition and valuation basis as for the published financial statements, no new recognition or re–valuation is required except for the classification between investment contracts and insurance contracts when this is applicable in the financial statements.
+This template shall include all insurance business regardless of the possible different classification between investment contracts and insurance contracts applicable in the financial statements.

-The template is based on a year–to–date basis.

 This template covers only insurance and reinsurance business within the scope of the consolidated accounting perspective.

 The following criteria for the classification by country shall be used: